Further to Dream songs, I’ve been admiring

 * * *

 This is a most thoughtful, compelling study.
 For a survey of the timeline, see also Harris’s Storymap site.

 For the period since, one might also turn to Indigenous pop and rock music, another hybrid forum for creative representation with a more far-reaching influence, less constrained by officialdom.
 Meanwhile, anthropologists and ethnomusicologists have been ever more active in documenting the enduring ritual life of Aboriginal communities—and protests over Invasion Day continue.

-See also Grassy Narrows, Native American cultures, and First Nations: trauma and soundscape.
+See also Grassy Narrows, Native American cultures, First Nations: trauma and soundscape, and An Indigenous peoples’ history of the United States.
 For a remarkable vision, cf. Alan Marett’s 1985 Noh drama Eliza.
 And note What is serious music?!